 /** * The main template file * * This is the most generic template file in a WordPress theme * and one of the two required files for a theme (the other being style.css). * It is used to display a page when nothing more specific matches a query. * E.g., it puts together the home page when no home.php file exists. * * @link https://developer.wordpress.org/themes/basics/template-hierarchy/ * * @package WordPress * @subpackage Tally * @since 1.0.0 */ ?>

-Invoicing being a key function of every business and e-invoicing is a norm related to it, it is super critical for businesses to understand the concept of e-invoicing and the preparedness that allow you to adapt to the new system of issuing of invoices.
+Invoicing is a key function of every business and e-invoicing is a norm related to it, it is super critical for businesses to understand the concept of e-invoicing and the preparedness that allows them to adapt to the new system of issuing invoices.

 In the e-invoice system, as a supplier, the moment you create an invoice for your customer, it should be uploaded to IRP where the validation will be done, and IRN along with the QR code will be issued.
 Next, you need to print the invoice with QR code before issuing it to your buyer.

 There is a drastic change if you compare the new norm with the current practice which doesn’t require you to authenticate the invoice.
 In current practice, as a supplier, you print the invoices, issue it to the buyer and then periodically report the details in GSTR 1.
 Post that, the buyer gets the visibility of invoices in GSTR -2A.

 The other mandate that comes with e-invoicing is that an invoice is valid only if the invoice is authenticated by IRP and the QR code (which is embedded with an IRN) is printed on the invoice.
 In another way, any invoice without QR code that is authenticated by IRP will remain invalid.
 This implies that the buyer will be eligible for the input tax credit only on the invoices that are authenticated by the IRP portal.